Skip to main content

 Term Ends: 2025

 A graduate of Webster High School, Mrs. Dioguardi holds a BS in biology and chemistry from SUNY at Oswego and a master's of social work from Roberts Wesleyan College.
 She functioned as director of social work for The Hurlbut Nursing Home before leaving to care for her children.
-She is married with two children, one a Webster CSD graduate and the other currently attending Webster Schroeder High School
+She is married with two children, both Webster CSD graduates.

 Carole Barnabas